-3. EXPERIMENTAL RESULTS
+3. Experimental Results

 In order to evaluate the performance of our algorithms, we applied them to two datasets.
-The first one is partially simulated data on the rice genome while the second is real-world data from hybridizations carried out in Prof. Close lab at UC Riverside on the barley genome.
-Before delving in the experimental setup, we give a short description of the pooling design which is relevant to the discussion.
+The first one is partially simulated data on the rice genome, while the second one is real-world data from hybridizations carried out on the barley genome (details to be described elsewhere).
+Before delving into the experimental setup, we give a short description of the pooling design, which is relevant to the discussion.